Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 What If Nothing on the High Street Fits?

-If you have tried multiple high street options and nothing accommodates your child's AFO, you have several routes to explore:
+If you've tried multiple high street options and nothing accommodates your child's AFO, there are other routes:

 - Request a specialist fitting appointment.
 Some NHS orthotics departments and private clinics offer appointment-based fitting sessions where a trained fitter selects shoes from a range of known AFO-compatible styles.
 This is the most reliable way to find shoes for complex AFOs.